 I’ll enlarge and frame the photo.

-Then I’ll set the shoes besides the photo, and I’ll think of my Mama who once was young and lived in the big yellow house.
+And as I’m moving through my house, cleaning, or rushing, or multi-tasking, I’ll pause when I see the photo and the saddle oxfords.
+Sometimes I’ll cry.
+Always, I’ll smile.
+And I’ll think of my Mama who once was young and then was old and lived in the big yellow house.

 ~~ ~~ ~~ ~~